 The Fund's investment adviser, Bramshill Investments, LLC, is located at 801 Laurel Oak Drive, Suite 300A, Naples, Florida 34108.
 The Adviser is an SEC-registered investment advisory firm formed in 2012.
-As of May 31, 2022, the Adviser had assets under management of approximately \$4.6 billion.
+As of November 30, 2023, the Adviser had assets under management of approximately \$4.4 billion.

 The Adviser is responsible for the day-to-day management of the Fund in accordance with the Fund's investment objective and policies.
 The Adviser also furnishes the Fund with office space and certain administrative services and provides most of the personnel needed to fulfill its obligations under its advisory agreement.
 For its services, the Fund pays the Adviser a monthly management fee that is calculated at the annual rate of 0.85% of the Fund's average daily net assets.
-For the fiscal year ended March 31, 2022, the Adviser received an aggregate fee of 0.85% of average net assets.
+For the fiscal year ended March 31, 2023, the Adviser received an aggregate fee of 0.85% of average net assets for its services to the Predecessor Fund.

-The Adviser has contractually agreed to waive a portion or all of its management fees and pay Fund expenses (excluding taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, portfolio transaction expenses, interest expense and dividends paid on short sales or extraordinary expenses) in order to limit the Total Annual Fund Operating Expenses to 1.10% and 1.35% of average daily net assets of the Fund's Institutional Class and Investor Class shares, respectively.
-This arrangement is in effect through at least July 31, 2023.
-After that time, the arrangement may be terminated or amended at any time by the Trust for Advised Portfolios (the "Trust") Board of Trustees (the "Board") upon 60 days' notice to the Adviser or by the Adviser with the consent of the Board.
-The Adviser may be permitted to recapture amounts waived and/or reimbursed to a class within three years after the Adviser waived the fee or incurred the expense if the class' total annual operating expenses have fallen to a level below the limits described above.
-In no case will the Adviser recapture any amount that would result, on any particular business day of the Fund, in the class' total annual operating expenses exceeding the lower of: (1) the applicable expense cap at the time of the waiver and/or reimbursement; or (2) the applicable expense cap at the time of the recapture.
+The Adviser has contractually agreed to waive all or a portion of its management fees and pay Fund expenses (excluding taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, portfolio transaction expenses, interest expense and dividends paid on short sales or extraordinary expenses) in order to limit the total annual fund operating expenses (after any fee waiver or expense reimbursement) of the Fund to 1.10% of average daily net assets of the Fund's Institutional Class shares.
+The Expense Cap will remain in effect through at least January 19, 2025.
+The Fund's expense limitation agreement can be terminated only by the Board of Trustees of Advisor Managed Portfolios (the "Board").

+The Adviser may request recoupment from the Fund of previously waived fees and paid expenses for three years from the date such fees and expenses were waived or paid, provided that such recoupment does not cause the Fund's expense ratio (after recoupment is taken into account) to exceed the lower of: (1) the Expense Cap in place at the time such amounts were waived or paid or (2) the Fund's Expense Cap at the time of the recoupment.

-A discussion regarding the basis of the Trust's Board's approval of the Investment Advisory Agreement is available in the Fund's semi-annual report for the reporting period ended September 30, 2021.
+A discussion regarding the basis of the Board's approval of the Investment Advisory Agreement will be available in the Fund's annual report for the period ending March 31, 2024.